 Quick Response Unit-11

 Quick Response Unit (QRU)-11 is a 1994 Chevrolet 3500 diesel ambulance acquired from the Department of Defense on 3/17/2010 with an odometer reading of 32,248 miles.
 Originally used as an Air Force ambulance, it now serves as our medical QRU.
 It also carries a variety or rescue tools including the “jaws of life”.
+It is State-approved for limited patient transport, but only to intercept with a licensed ambulance, not hospital transport.
+Gallatin River Ranch Fire Department is licensed as a Non-Transporting Basic Life Support with Authorization for Advanced Life Support Service.

 GRRHOA Water Tender

 The Gallatin River Ranch Homeowner Association water tender is available for use by the Gallatin River Ranch Rural Fire District through a memorandum of understanding.
 It is a 4000-gallon 1985 Peterbilt truck.
-It is equipped to load water into other firefighting engines.
-It also has a top-mounted water cannon that can be operated from the driver position in the cab.
+It is equipped to load water into other firefighting engines and has a top-mounted water cannon that can be operated from the driver position in the cab.
 It has a rear-mounted hose reel and can also spray water from the front and rear bumpers.
 It is not available to travel outside Gallatin River Ranch.